Women in the Middle Ages: Early Middle Ages (476–1000)

 Spinning by hand was a traditional form of women's work (illustration c.
 1170).

-In the early Middle Ages, women's lives varied greatly dependent upon their location and status.
+In the early Middle Ages, women's lives varied greatly depending on their location and status.
 Ecclesiastical sources offer particularly rich information about women living under Christian rule; some leftovers from the Roman era that offer clues about women elsewhere.
 For example, following Roman and German Law, women had some limited control over her own marriage, dowry, and property.

 As Christianity began to spread, women's roles were largely defined in relation to the Christian Church.
 For some women, Christianity was attractive due to the independence and autonomy the religion could offer.
 Christian monasticism allowed women to reject the identity of wife and mother, as well as childbirth, which could be life-threatening.
 Christian women could have active religious roles.
 For example, abbesses could become important figures, occasionally ruling over monasteries of both men and women, and holding significant lands and power.
 Figures such as Hilda of Whitby (c.
 614–680) became influential on a national and even international scale.

 For secular Christian women, authority was largely attached to class status.
 Women such as Radegund were able to contribute to the spread of Christianity through her role as wife and Queen.
 Wealthy women such as Dhuoda illustrate that female autonomy in the Carolingian era was possible, but women's relationships were largely still shaped around familial and communal connections.
 In fact, evidence of matronymic names indicate that a matriarchal lineage could be useful when distinguishing a lineage, or when relying on a woman's prominent position within society.

 Non-elite women shared labour with their male counterparts, but this work was still largely divided by gender.
 Women oversaw household activities such as cooking, brewing, spinning, and weaving, as well as care of livestock.
 Following Burgundian law and Visigothic law, women might also act as land owners and managers, particularly when they were unmarried, widowed, or when their husbands were away from home.